kyma-project/cli/docs/user/gen-docs/kyma_alpha_kubeconfig.md

 # kyma alpha kubeconfig

-Manage access to the Kyma cluster.
+Manages access to the Kyma cluster.

 ## Synopsis